 All are welcome at any service at Christ Church.
 Depending on your family's needs, different services may be more accessible to you.
-If the 10:30 AM service in the church is too loud, the 10:30 AM chapel service may be a better fit, although it is still very well attended.
+If the 10:30 AM service in the church is too loud, the 10:30 AM chapel service may be a better fit.
 The 8:00 AM service on Sunday mornings in the chapel is even smaller and quieter, with no music offerings.
-The 5:00 PM service in the chapel may also be a good fit if your family would prefer a smaller gathering, although there is music at 5:00 PM.
+The 5:00 PM service in the chapel may also be a good fit if your family would prefer a smaller gathering, and there is also music at 5:00 PM.
 Christ Church does not typically use incense during their services, and will announce in advance if a special services will include incense (normally only around Christmas and Easter).

 Once a month, Christ Church also offers Rhythms of Grace, a service of Holy Eucharist specifically designed for individuals and families with special needs.
 This service is held on the 3rd Sunday of every month at 3:00 PM in Markley Chapel.
-If you have questions about the service or a particular accommodation you would need to attend the service, do not hesitate to reach out to the Rev. Kellie Wilson or our children's ministry director, Holly Melton at hmelton@ccgsc.org.
+If you have questions about the service or a particular accommodation you would need to attend the service, do not hesitate to reach out to the Rev. Kellie Wilson at kwilson@ccqsc.org or Cara Horn, chorn@ccqsc.org.